 To ensure fair elections I will also work to:

-- Implement automatic and online registration for all persons eligible to vote.
+- Implement automatic and online registration for all persons over the age of 18 who are eligible to vote.

 - Make election day a state holiday.

 - Allow same-day Election Day voter registration.